A note on the weak* and pointwise convergence of BV functions: Notation and preliminaries

 We say that $x\in \R^n$ is an approximate jump point of $u$ if there exist $\nu\in \mathbb S^{n-1}$ and $u^+(x), u^-(x)\in\R^N$ with $u^+(x) \neq u^-(x)$ (called the one-sided approximate limits) such that

 and

 We denote by~$J_u$ the set of approximate jump points and call it the \emph{approximate jump set}.
-If $u \in [\BV(\Omega)]^N$, then $S_u$ is countably $\mathcal H^{n-1}$-rectifiable and $\mathcal H^{n-1}(S_u\setminus J_u)=0$, see \cite[Theorem 3.78]{AFP}.
+If $u \in \BV(\Omega;\R^N)$, then $S_u$ is countably $\mathcal H^{n-1}$-rectifiable and $\mathcal H^{n-1}(S_u\setminus J_u)=0$, see \cite[Theorem 3.78]{AFP}.

-For a finer analysis of $\BV$ functions, we can now define the \emph{precise representative} of $u \in [\BV(\Omega)]^N$ as
+For a finer analysis of $\BV$ functions, we can now define the \emph{precise representative} of $u \in \BV(\Omega;\R^N)$ as

 which is uniquely determined $\mathcal H^{n-1}$-almost everywhere.
-We then write the Radon--Nikodym decomposition of the variation measure of $u$ into the absolutely continuous and singular parts as $Du=D^a u+D^s u$.
+We then write the Lebesgue--Radon--Nikod\'ym decomposition of the variation measure of $u$ into the absolutely continuous and singular parts as $Du=D^a u+D^s u$.
 Furthermore, we define the jump and Cantor parts of $Du$ by

 Since $Du$ vanishes on~$\mathcal H^{n-1}$-negligible sets (see \cite[Lemma 3.76]{AFP}), we obtain with $\mathcal H^{n-1}(S_u\setminus J_u)=0$ the decomposition

 Moreover, we call the sum $D^a u+D^c u$ the \emph{diffuse} part of the variation measure and denote it by $D^d u$.